prithviKantanAAU/STSInteraction/README.md

 polyphonic or the address to the allocated voice as

-a `long` otherwise.
+a `uintptr_t` otherwise.
 This value can be used later with

 [`setVoiceParamValue`](#setvoiceparamvalue) or